-What Bloatware Is (and How to Remove It)
+What Is Bloatware and How to Remove It Completely

 What is bloatware?

 Bloatware (also: Potentially Unwanted Programs – PUP) is basically software that slows down your device.

 It could refer to programs that are installed, but not used, and still take up plenty of space, memory and battery life.
 Also, sometimes these unused pieces of software are enormous, making them more of a liability than a reliable tool.